 While only a small percentage of workers in the area use public transportation, there are several options.
 The Spokane Transit Authority provides comprehensive bus coverage through the city at $2 a ride.
 Monthlong passes are available for $60 for adults, providing unlimited rides during the 31-day period.
 The Authority also provides a shuttle park service for $40 per month.
 The shuttle moves from downtown to the Spokane Arena every ten minutes, providing an easy way to avoid downtown parking problems.

 For occasional trips, both Uber and Lyft drivers operate within the city in addition to several private limo services and airport shuttles.
 Compared to other communities, however, Spokane is definitely a car city.

 Spokane Public School District has more than 2,000 teachers to service the 27,000 students in 34 elementary schools, three middle schools, and three high schools.
 In addition, the district offers two alternative schools: Bryant/TEC and the Libby Center.

 Spokane provides several opportunities for higher education.
 The area has two private four-year colleges: Whitworth University and Gonzaga University.
 Both schools cost around $30,000 a year after aid.
 Whitworth has a 91% acceptance rate, whereas Gonzaga's rate is 66%.
 The only public four-year school near the area is Eastern Washington University in Cheney.
 Their average cost after aid is $12,000 a year, with a 63% acceptance rate.

 Spokane Has Spoken

 Spokane is a beautiful community with a lot of outdoor activities and scenery.
-With the recent population growth has also come a wide variety of restaurant venues, clubs, and other entertainment.
+The recent population growth has also come with the expansion of iconic restaurants, venues, clubs, and other entertainment.
 The cost of living is lower than average, so those with a stable position can really stretch their dollar.
 With all these great features, it's no wonder so many people have chosen to call Spokane home.